folio-org/docs/content/en/docs/Users/_index.md

 3. In the pop-up window that appears, enter a new due date or select one from the calendar drop-down.
 4. Click **Save and close**.

-Note that if you have permissions to change a loan’s due date, you can change the due date/time to one in the past; FOLIO displays a warning message but allows the change to go through.
+Note that if you have permissions to change a loan’s due date, you can change the due date/time to one in the past; FOLIO will give you a warning message but allow the change to go through.

 ### Mark an item claim returned

 Occasionally, patrons may tell libraries that they have returned items that are still listed as checked out to them.
 The library has the option to mark the item as “claim returned.”
-This places any associated fines in a suspended state while libraries can carry out workflows to search for the item on their shelves.
+This will place any associated fines in a suspended state while libraries can carry out workflows to search for the item on their shelves.

 To mark an item claim returned:
 1. Use the check boxes on the left to select the appropriate loan(s).